 A number of batterer program evaluations have been conducted, but with inconsistent results.
 One approach that researchers have used is to integrate the results from various evaluations is known as meta-analysis.

-There are a number of interventions that are common in the treatment of domestic violence offenders.
+There are a number of interventions that are common in the treatment of people convicted of domestic violence offenses.
 Meta-analyses of two prominent approaches — the Duluth model and cognitive behavioral therapy — have been reviewed and rated under NIJ’s CrimeSolutions process.

 Read the full practice profile “Interventions for Domestic Violence Offenders: Duluth Model” on CrimeSolutions.